pavelsolis/Replication-Folder/README.md

 Password: your_token
 ```

 When prompted for a username and password, you must provide your GitHub username and your PAT.
-The command line prompt won't specify that you should enter your PAT when it asks for your password.
+Notice that the command line prompt won't specify that you should enter your PAT when it asks for your password.

 ### Create (Remote and Local) Repositories